The four grand challenges chosen for ISBI 2017 are listed below.

 We look forward to your participation in the ISBI 2017 challenges!
 When registration for ISBI 2017 opens you will be able to register your interest in attending the challenges via the registration form.

 - Bram Van Ginneken, Radboud University Medical Center, NL

-- Adrienne Mendrik, Utrecht University, NL
+- Adrienne Mendrik, Netherlands eScience Center, NL